Duckifo/livedash-API/README.md

 ```

-## more examples
+## more API examples

-some examples not made to showoff how to use it but how I use it.
+some examples not made to showoff how to use the API but how I use it.
 Might give some
 clarity to some regions.

 >pointA to pointB raycast ([source](src/ex-1.lua)) /